developmentseed/slickformer/awsvm/README.md

 When you finish all work associated with this instance make sure to run `terraform destroy`.
 This will delete the ssh key in `.ssh` and all `.vm-X` files.

 **Important: when you destroy your instance, all files and instance state are deleted with it so make sure to back them up to AWS or locally if needed!**

+## OneFormer Installation with Docker

+See the top level README for instructions on installing and running the oneformer dependencies and running a jupyter server with docker.

+See these instructions for setting up a VSCode connection to remote vm and docker container running in that vm: https://code.visualstudio.com/docs/containers/ssh